 In 2018, the Responsible Camping Working Group was established by MBIE to identify ways to better manage the freedom camping system.
 They recommended long-term policy and regulatory changes to the responsible camping system, and short-term practical actions that could be taken to help councils manage camping in their regions during the 2018/19 peak summer season.
 The Group's insights also helped inform the content of the Bill.

-Further consultation on the proposals in the Bill will occur through the select committee stage of the Bill.
+Further consultation on the proposals in the Bill occurred through the Select Committee stage of the Bill.
+The Committee received 769 written submissions and heard 36 oral submissions.